-This exponential growth is being driven by the general rise in the average age of Western developed nations.
+This exponential growth of nutraceutical manufacturing is being driven by the general rise in the average age of Western developed nations.
 Education about nutrition is also more accessible.

 Dietary supplements are playing an increasing role in the market for nutrition since the benchmark for quality standards in the industry were solidified through the Current Good Manufacturing Practices set by the Food and Drug Administration for dietary supplements.